Drum Transcription: “Nite Sprite” — Steve Gadd with Chick Corea

 The craziest moment is perhaps during the eight–bar drum solo.
 The solo has some familiar moves, like Gadd’s take on the Bonham hand–to–foot triplet, and off-beat hertas.
 However, there’s one lick that really stands out, see if you can spot it:

 Yeah, go ahead and stare at that for a moment.
-I have given this solo many listens, and even with slowing it down, that’s my best shot — it really sounds like he’s playing 27 even notes over five taps from my foot.
+I have given this solo many listens, and even after slowing it down, that’s my best shot — it really sounds like he’s playing 27 even notes over five taps from my foot.
 In terms of execution, it’s basically a double stroke roll, played with inverted sticking (RLLR RLLR).
 But man, you don’t see a rhythm like that every day, even in the DCI world.

 I tried my darnedest to simplify it, but I don’t think there’s any other way to notate this lick.
 I poked around the deepest corners of the internet looking for other interpretations of the solo.
 I found a couple, but they either had a subdivision that just didn’t sound right, or involved a convoluted mixture of drags/ties/dotted notes.